Skip to main content

 View a larger version of this image

-6. Enter an Admin Console password when prompted.
+5. Enter an Admin Console password when prompted.

 (Optional) Serve Installation Assets Using the Vendor API

-To install with Embedded Cluster, you need to download the Embedded Cluster installer binary and a license.
-Air gap installations also require an air gap bundle.
-Some vendors already have a portal where their customers can log in to access documentation or download artifacts.
-In cases like this, you can serve the Embedded Cluster installation essets yourself using the Replicated Vendor API, rather than having customers download the assets from the Replicated app service using a curl command during installation.
+However, some vendors already have a portal where their customers can log in to access documentation or download artifacts.
+In cases like this, you can serve the Embedded Cluster installation assets yourself using the Replicated Vendor API, rather than having customers download the assets from the Replicated app service using a curl command during installation.

 To serve Embedded Cluster installation assets with the Vendor API: